An Ounce of Prevention

 The Best Way to Manage Conflict

-Based on our research, experience, and a pending book by our President and CEO, the genesis of most conflict in business is unintentional.
+Based on our research, experience, and a book by our President and CEO, the genesis of most conflict in business is unintentional.
 And better yet, unlike intentional conflict, “Unintentional Conflict” can be realistically and pragmatically prevented.
 Furthermore, managing Unintentional Conflict is a powerful tool for improving performance in your business.
-Our preliminary research indicates that a typical billion dollar company can more than double its profits by reducing unintentional conflict by a mere 20%!
+Our preliminary research indicates that a sample billion dollar company can more than double its profits by reducing unintentional conflict by a mere 20%!
 Now that’s conflict management.

 Our Innovative Approach